BrainDynamicsUSYD/nftsim/README.md

 2. Type `make` to build the binary `Release/NeuroField`.
 More information about [cross platform for non-Linux](https://github.com/BrainDynamicsUSYD/neurofield/wiki/Cross-platform-support) systems is also available.

-3. Example configurations including examples for published results are available in the `Configs` folder.
+3. Example configurations including examples for published results are available in the `configs` folder.

 ### Troubleshooting